muesli/beehive/docs/watchdog.md

 * Enable the new service: `systemctl enable beehive`
 * Start the service: `systemctl start beehive`

 Beehive will automatically detect it's running under Systemd and notify Systemd's watchdog every WatchdogSec/3 seconds (10 seconds in this particular case).
+Note the notification interval is hardcoded to WatchdogSec/3.